The issues surrounding online safety are very important to us at St. Gregory’s and our pupils often use the internet as part of their learning.

-We realise that this close supervision of internet use is much harder to do at home, so this page contains some useful sites and guides to help!
+We understand that as technology is evolving, close supervision of the internet is harder at home, so this page contains some useful websites and guides for social media.

 - Childnet International - for primary children.